-To ensure this accuracy, the Chesapeake Bay Program maintains a Quality Assurance Program ensures that information from over 40 agencies and research institutions are not only scientifically valid, but comparable among researchers working in all parts of the watershed.
+To ensure this accuracy, the Chesapeake Bay Program maintains a Quality Assurance Program in which data from over 40 agencies and research institutions are determined to be scientifically valid and comparable among researchers working in all parts of the watershed.
 The Chesapeake Bay Program Office Quality Management Plan (442 KB) contains additional information on the Chesapeake Bay Program Office quality system.